Ratne/nextjskeapoauth/README.md

 npm run i
 ```

-Then create a .env.local file with the following variables, take infusionsales id and secret from developer space on keap developer portal
+Then create a .env.local file with the following variables, take infusionsoft_id and secret from developer account
+on keap developer portal

 ```bash
 INFUSIONSOFT_ID=XXXXXX